sectorfifty/Ka/README.md

 The Username for Scratch OS is Scratchy and so is the Password!

 # Features
-Custom Wallpaper.
+Custom Wallpaper,
-Very Scratch Themed.
+Very Scratch Themed,
-Compliance with RPI and Windows.
+Compliance with RPI and Windows,
-User Friendly UI
+User Friendly UI,
-Griffpatch Theme
+,Griffpatch Theme.

 # WHAT ARE YOU WAITING FOR???????
 DOWNLOAD AND MAKE GRIFFPATCH HAPPY.
 (GRIFFPATCH IS NOT ASSOSIATED)